 Our bus arrived in Uyuni at 4:30 in the morning, and we were rushed off the bus in a swarm of men and women trying to sell Salt Flat tours.
 Thanks to the fact that our bus was a fancy “cama” bus or bed bus, we slept decently and decided to start our tour that day.
 We followed a persuasive lady to her office after hearing “700 bolivianos” for a three-day tour, which is the equivalent of 100 American dollars.
 The couches in her office were occupied by three women and one man who were sleeping.
 We were told the tour wouldn’t start until 10:30am, so we lay down on the floor next to the other travelers.
 After about an hour of on and off sleep, we went for breakfast to pass the time.
 We walked around the freezing ghost town for a while before getting in the jeep with the four other German travelers.
-(I won’t even begin to tell names here because they were one, way too complicated, and two, they really only spoke German to each other so they will be irrelevant to my story.)

 Along with this experience came the most incredible sunset I have ever seen in my life.
 I know you might think I’m exaggerating here, but God was exaggerating the sky in a way that put me in tears.
 This otherworldly moment in the middle of the unbelievable Bolivian desert quickly sent me to my knees.
 Ignoring the below freezing temperature, and focusing on what can only be described as a miracle sky, I wept.

 The salt from my eyes met the salt of the earth, and for a second, I forgot where I was.
 The Salt of the Earth then met my heart, and it didn’t matter where I was.
-So much so that I closed my eyes to abandon the sky, and focused them to Heaven instead.
+So much so that I closed my eyes to abandon the sky and focused them to Heaven instead.

 How much more beautiful is He than all of creation.

-I went to the kitchen for towels when a kind guide offered his medical help.
+I went to the kitchen for towels when a kind tour guide offered his medical help.
 He checked her pulse, temperature, and stomach coming to the conclusion that she had an infection.

 My Spanish 4 professor would have been very proud of me at this moment.
 I was able to use the medical interpretation lessons she had taught me last semester, as I translated between doctor and patient with ease.